YusukeIwaki/playwright-ruby-client/documentation/docs/api/page.md

 If specified the network requests that are made in the page will be served from the HAR file.
 Read more about [Replaying from HAR](https://playwright.dev/python/docs/mock#replaying-from-har).

 Playwright will not serve requests intercepted by Service Worker from the HAR file.
 See [this](https://github.com/microsoft/playwright/issues/1090) issue.
-We recommend disabling Service Workers when using request interception by setting `Browser.newContext.serviceWorkers` to `'block'`.
+We recommend disabling Service Workers when using request interception by setting `serviceWorkers` to `'block'`.

 ## screenshot